madeiramadeirabr/lib-grafana-wild-graphql-datasource/README.md

 ### Operation Name

 The operation name is displayed right below the GraphiQL editor.
-The operation name should be automatically determined by Wild GraphQL Data Source.
+The operation name should be automatically determined by Wild GraphQL Data Source (MadeiraMadeira version).
 If you define multiple queries in the query pane, you may have to manually specify this.
 This is also automatically updated after running a query using the "Execute query" button.